-Sculptures of the Kamakura period can be strikingly realistic; the works have naturalistic body proportions and are carved with a sense of breath-filled volume.
+Kamakura sculpture can be strikingly realistic; the works have naturalistic body proportions and are carved with a sense of breath-filled volume.
 Buddhas (enlightened beings) and bodhisattvas (beings destined for Buddhahood who postpone it to assist others in reaching enlightenment) appear approachable, while fierce guardian deities possess a great sense of movement and dramatic facial expressions.
 The folds of draperies and details of clothing are rendered with convincing naturalism, and facial features often evoke real, human individuals.

 Several factors contributed to the increased realism in sculpture of the period: joined-woodblock construction (employing multiple hollow blocks of wood for a single statue) allowed sculptors to portray more dramatic movement than in works carved from a single tree trunk.